 Isabella Fiorello is a PhD student in Biorobotics jointly at Scuola Superiore Sant'Anna in Pisa and at the Center for Micro-BioRobotics (CMBR) of Istituto Italiano di Tecnologia (IIT) in Pontedera (Italy) under the supervision of the CMBR Director, Dr Barbara Mazzolai.
-She received a BSc in Molecular Biology in 2014 and a MSc in Industrial Biotechnology (with Honours) in 2017 from the University of Turin (Italy).
-Her research focuses on bio-inspired technologies for exploration tasks, by combining different disciplines, such as biology, engineering and robotics.
-Particularly, she has been studying the biological features of climbing plants to develop bio-inspired soft robots and smart devices able to work in different unstructured environments.
+She received her Master Degree in Industrial Biotechnology (with honours) from the University of Turin, in April 2017.
+Her research interests are related to innovative technologies inspired by living organisms.
+Especially, her PhD project focuses on the development of bio-inspired soft micro-robots and devices inspired by plants.

 Biohybrid cathode in single chamber microbial fuel cellNanomaterials, vol. 9, (no. 1)